devon-ge/PHBS_BlockChain_2018/README.md

 ![BTC transaction per block](images/transactions_per_block.png)

-Figure 3 Bitcoin price (Source: blockchain.com)
+Figure 3 Bitcoin price (Data source: [Blockchain](https://www.blockchain.com/charts/n-transactions-per-block?timespan=all))

 The second part *R* in the above decomposition is miner revenue per transaction (transaction fees).
 To some extent, it measures the less-rational factor such as speculative trade, i.e., the sentiment.
 Investors buy and hold Bitcoins for the sake of value increase or hedging the real world risk like fiat currency depreciation.
 Miners thus have the incentive to do mining jobs.
 Figure 4 shows the mines' revenue per transaction (MRPT) since 2009.
 This is calculated by the following formula